 I can’t forget the chilling experience of trying to record a video on top of the hummock.
 I was eager to show what it looks like when looking down below the diving platform but I suddenly got a chill.

-It’s not that I’m afraid to fall and get wet because I can bear with that.
+It’s not that I’m afraid to fall and get wet because I can bear that.
 The idea of falling down the cliff with our newly bought DSLR camera gave me goosebumps.
 The reaction (*cough* violent) I’ll get from my fellow wanderer would be unimaginable. :)

 If you want to spend the night there, the one and only hotel here is Hotel Agripino.
 The rooms here are more affordable compared to most in Siquijor.